damianhakert/damianhakert.github.io/source/_posts/2014-09-24-gitlab-7-dot-3-dot-1-released.markdown

 - viewing diffs of files with changed permissions no longer gives a 500 error
 - comments with new commits in merge requests now only show the relevant commits
-- searching descriptions with relative links no longer causes 500 errors problems with pushing to protected branches, viewing diffs of files with changed permissions, multiple comments with commits being added to merge requests when source is a master branch and searching descriptions which contains relative links.
+- searching descriptions with relative links no longer causes 500 errors

 GitLab Enterprise Edition 7.3.1 also includes the above mentioned fixes.